Klosmi/WP-dev/WPDevNotes.md

 /*Theme Name: My 1st theme */
 ```

-Now, we can login to our admin Dahboard, and under *Appearance/Themes* we can see our new theme's name  `My 1st theme`
+Now, we can login to our admin dashboard, and under *Appearance/Themes* we can see our new theme's name  `My 1st theme`

 When we visit the site it's empty, because we haven't created a template yet.